Abdelraouf-Hawash/line_detector/README.md

 # line_detector
-we built line detector model that can be used in line follower robot using camera instad of IR sensor
+In this repository I will share the **source code** of building line detector model that can be used in line follower robot using camera instad of IR sensor

 ## Table of Contents